typeid

 Note: The string returned by member

-depends on the specific implementation of your compiler and library.
+name of type_info depends on the specific implementation of your compiler and library.
 It is not necessarily a simple string with its typical type name, like in the compiler used to produce this output.
 Notice how the type that

 No comments: